TelmoRibeiro/CoMPSeT/README.md

 ## To Do (CAOS):

+- Conditional Widgets Do Not Properly Update When The Example Is Swapped Through Apply
 - allowOne vs allowAll
 - Evade The setChecked Issue
 - Render On WidgetInfo vs On String -> WidgetInfo
+- Do Not Break The Flow If The Conditions Fail